Glyochi/LLLM-serving/inference-server/README.md

                   - engines/ `# TRT-LLM engine_dir produced by build`
                       - config.json
                       - rank0.engine (or more) `# Built engine file for gemma-2b-it`
+    - For `multiple model deployment`, it's a little bit more tricky
+        - Triton treats each of these `preprocessing`, `postprocessing`, etc... folder as `one model`, which could run on singular instance or multiple instances (For single gpu 1 instance is usually good enough)
+        - These `models` need to have the same name for
+            - name of the model in config.pbtxt
+            - folder name
+            - For example, if i have custom folder called `gemma-gly-preprocessing`, that will be come the model name, and it has to be the same inside config.pbtxt file inside that folder
+        - `tensorrt_llm_bls` is in charged of coordinating all these models into a pipeline, so it needs to get the correct model names
+            - You can change the `field tensorrt_llm_model_name` in the config.pbtxt file to point to the correct custom model for inferencing (say `gemma-gly-tensorrt_llm`)
+            - BUT YOU CANNOT change the fields for `preprocessing` and `postprocessing`, they are hardcoded in the mode.py file for `tensorrt_llm_bls`
+                - You could modify the mode.py file to add two new fields in config.pbtxt (Doable)
+                - I went with just swapping out the hardcoded values in the `fill_config.sh` script.
+                    - It's the easier way as I don't have to worry about changing the code and keeping track if my source file model.py is the default one or my modified version
+                    - Also its like 5 more lines of code compared to ehhh
+        - There's also another option to make triton takes in multiple model-repository.
+            - Haven't explored this yet, but likely gonna run into the same naming issues (Could be wrong), given that to do inference you have to specified the custom model name
+        - model-repository/ (MOSTLY THE SAME OTHER THAN THE FOLDER NAME/CUSTOM MODEL NAME)
+            - gemma-gly-tensorrt_llm_bls/
+                - 1/
+                    - model.py `# Orchestrates the loop & streaming`
+                - config.pbtxt
+            - gemma-gly-preprocessing/
+                - 1/
+                    - model.py `# Tokenizer (HF AutoTokenizer)`
+                config.pbtxt
+            - gemma-gly-tensorrt_llm/
+                - 1/ `# (empty here; engines live outside under _assets)`
+                - config.pbtxt
+            - gemma-gly-postprocessing/
+                - 1/
+                    - model.py `# Detokenizer`
+                - config.pbtxt
+            - other-custom-model-names
+            - _assets/

 # Streaming tokens
 - Some pointers here, but no tutorial on grpc request `https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/tensorrtllm_backend/docs/encoder_decoder.html#run-with-decoupled-mode-streaming`